Drive to Stop Diabetes℠ Campaign

 About DRIVE TO STOP DIABETES℠

-Nearly three in four NASCAR® fans are impacted by diabetes, which affects nearly 30 million people nationwide.
+Many NASCAR® fans are impacted by diabetes, which affects nearly 30 million people nationwide.
 By providing inspiration, tools, and resources, the Drive to Stop DiabetesSM campaign strives to empower Americans with diabetes to live well.
 That means taking care of yourself, talking with your doctor about diabetes management to stay healthy, and reaching out to family and friends for encouragement and support.

 The face of this campaign is none other than NASCAR XFINITY Series driver Ryan Reed, who was diagnosed with type 1 diabetes at age 17.
 Despite his diagnosis, Ryan was able to realize his dream of becoming a professional race car driver just a few short years later by working closely with his doctor to manage his diabetes with proper nutrition and treatment.